modular/modular/KGEN/docs/LitNotes.md

    We support implicit local variable definitions, but allow them to be optionally explicitly declared as well.

-5) In addition to loosely typed `def` statements, we (will) support a more strict `fn` statement.
-The difference is not about capabilities - a `fn` can include dynamic operations and interact with Python objects directly, the difference is that a `fn` statement is more strict and doesn't allow error of omission as easily.
-For example, all arguments must have types, and we may require introducers on local variables.
+5) In addition to loosely typed `def` statements, we support a more strict `fn` statement, described below.

 ## Various Design notes

+### New `fn` introducer

+Lit supports a new `fn` introducer that can be used in place of `def`.
+Both form of declaration have the same capabilities - a `fn` can include dynamic operations and interact with Python objects directly.

+`fn` is effectively a more strict `def` that has different defaults.
+Notably a `fn` disables the following behavior that `def` maintains for Python compatibility / familiarity, and to make it easier to migrate large swaths of Python code to Lit someday.

+More specific differences:

+1) `fn` definitions require type annotations on the function signature.
+In a `def`, they are optional and default to `object`.
+2) Formal arguments in a `def` are mutable l-values, in a `fn` they are immutable.
+3) `def` definitions allow local variables to be implicitly declared on their first use, a `fn` definition requires `let` and `var` introducers.

+The choice of `fn` for this is arbitrary, we could have picked `func` (like Swift/Go) or `function` like Javascript.  `fn` aligns with Rust/Zig which are cool kids on the block these days.

 ### Expression parsing happens in two phases